Skip to main content

 3. Develop your clinical skills in our modern, fully equipped optometry laboratory.

 Becoming an optometrist means you make an impact in the lives of the patients you treat every day.
-From performing sight exams to treating all sorts of vision-related problems, optometry is a rewarding healthcare professional career path – and it all starts with a well-rounded education.
+From performing eye exams to treating all sorts of vision-related problems, optometry is a rewarding healthcare professional career path – and it all starts with a well-rounded education.

 The Optometry MOptom degree aims to give you the knowledge and practical skills to kickstart your career in optometry.
-Our small class sizes, emphasis on learning clinical skills from the first year, and brand-new optometry laboratory are all meant to support you as you study this course.
+Our small clinic sizes, emphasis on learning clinical skills from the first year, and brand-new optometry laboratory are all meant to support you as you study this course.
 You’ll learn about the science of the eye and the integral principles in optometry and vision sciences.
 In your first year you’ll be introduced to fundamental clinical techniques that will be the base for developing required optometric skills.

 Why study Optometry MOptom

-This course is subject to approval by the General Optical Council and is fully aligned with the new outcomes for optometry.
-In your third year you’ll be able to see patients at our joint venture eye clinic, University Valli Opticians, right here on campus.
-Away from campus, you’ll take part in placements in local hospital eye departments alongside NHS colleagues.
 In the final year of the MOptom, in collaboration with the College of Optometrists, you’ll be offered a placement working in practice.
 There you’ll develop your skills to enable you to graduate with the MOptom and register directly with the General Optical Council as an optometrist.
 As a graduate of this course, you’ll be ready to work in a variety of Optometry careers.

 You could go on to: